eic/EicToyModel/README.md

 --------------

 It is assumed that a more or less modern ROOT 6 version is installed and configured on the local system.
-6.14.00 works.
+6.14.00 and 6.18.02 work.
 The line below is for bash shell.
 Replace .sh by .csh if your shell is csh.

 ```
 . <root-installation-directory>/bin/thisroot.sh